 Saturday, June 01, 2024

-Anny von Hamburg history
+History of Anny von Hamburg

 Anny von Hamburg is a historic three-masted schooner, originally built in 1914 by Conrad Lühring at Hammelwarden yard in Germany.
 Initially named "Anny," the vessel was designed as a cargo ship.
 Throughout her extensive history, she has undergone several name changes and transformations, reflecting her diverse roles from cargo schooner to cadet training ship to passenger sailing vessel.